LineaLabs/lineapy/README.md

 cleaned up the original code by removing extraneous operations that do not affect the model (e.g., plotting).

 Let's say you're asked to retrain the model on a regular basis to account for any updates in the source data.
-You need to set up a pipeline to train the model -- LineaPy makes this as simple as a single function call:
+You need to set up a pipeline to train the model &mdash; LineaPy makes this as simple as a single function call:

 ```python
 lineapy.to_pipeline(